-The 'Barbara-Linie' was the German second most southerly defence line in Italy, and in essence a tactical delaying line located mid-way between the Volturno and Garigliano rivers to the south-west and north-east of the Monti del Matese in south central Italy (summer 1943/9 November 1943).
+The 'Barbara-Linie' was the German second most southerly defence line in Italy, and in essence a tactical delaying line located midway between the Volturno and Garigliano rivers to the south-west and north-east of the Monti del Matese in southern central Italy (summer 1943/9 November 1943).

 It was on 12 October that Generalfeldmarschall Albert Kesselring, the Oberbefehlshaber 'Süd', ordered Generaloberst Heinrich-Gottfried von Vietinghoff-Scheel’s 10th Army to fall back to the 'Barbara-Linie' after the 5th Army had crossed the Volturno river and thereby breached the 'Viktor-Linie'.

 The defences were breached by Lieutenant General Mark W. Clark’s US 5th Army in the west and General Sir Bernard Montgomery’s British 8th Army in the east.